skramm/spaghetti/README.md

 # Main features

  - single file header-only library
- - C++11, no other dependencies other than standard library
+ - C++11, no dependencies other than standard library
  - ease of use, no unreadable templaple BS in user code
  - "you pay for what you use" code
  - user code has to provide the event loop (waiting loop)